[Translate to Englisch:]

 Therefore, I believe that the Master's degree programme is an excellent stepping stone for a successful career in the automotive industry not only in Germany, but all over the world.

-Trupti Mahalpure, Master Int.
-Automotive Engineering
+Trupti Mahalpure, Master International Automotive Engineering

-Devansh Shah, Master Int.
-Automotive Engineering
+Devansh Shah, Master International Automotive Engineering

 Ashish Devle, Master Int.
 Automotive Engineering, Alumnus